-- a) Explain to the pupil the nature of the poor conduct and its effect on them and others; - b) Consider any specific learning or behavioural needs which the pupil might have; - c) Consider referring this pupil to the Learning Support Department; - d) Ensure an apology from the pupil and an undertaking that they will not repeat it; - e) Warn the pupil that repetition of the poor conduct will result in a Second Verbal Warning; - f) Make a note on the whiteboard or on a post-it given to the pupil, and in their mark book.
+- a) Verbally reprimand the pupil, explaining why their conduct is unacceptable and its effect on them and others. - b) Consider any specific learning or behavioural needs which the pupil might have. - c) Warn the pupil that repetition of the poor conduct will result in a debit which is recorded on iSAMS.

-2. Second Warning
+2. Written Warning